eslint/eslint/docs/src/rules/quotes.md

 ## When Not To Use It

 If you do not need consistency in your string styles, you can safely disable this rule.

+## Version

+This rule was introduced in ESLint 0.0.7.